EzryStIago/training/docs/workshops/genomics_1.md

 - your home directory (100Gb) - `/home/netid/`
 - your scratch directory (500Gb)- `/scratch/netid/`

-  They differ in how often they are backed up and by read/write speed.
-So we will install programs in `/home`, while the data and computational output will be held in `/scratch`.
+  They differ in how often they are backed up and by read/write speed. <br> So we will install programs in  `/home/$USER/Genomics_Workshop`, <br>
+  while the data and computational output will be held in `/scratch/$USER/Genomics_Workshop`.

 ## 1. Install programs and create a workspace for the workshop